domi92/ngx-touch-virtual-keyboard/projects/ngx-touch-virtual-keyboard/README.md

 <ngx-touch-virtual-keyboard [layout]="currentLayout"></ngx-touch-virtual-keyboard>
 ```

-## Provide custom language layout
+## Customize layout (define how many layout you need)

 Define in app.module or at compoent level a new array for layouts and provide this as new layout for keyboard compoent.
 This will override all default layout, but you can redefine them.

 Array type is : { layout: string; values: (INGXKeyElement | string)[][] }[].

-* layout usually is the language (us, gb, it, ..) or as in example can be used any string.
+- layout usually is the language (us, gb, it, ..) or as in example can be used any string.
-* values can be a simple character, or a string (.com) or an object k(v1, v2).
+- values can be a simple character, or a string (.com) or an object k(v1, v2).
-  * String usage is restricted since some string are used to display icon buttons (tab, shift, ...)
+  - String usage is restricted since some string are used to display icon buttons (tab, shift, ...)
-  * k(v1, v2) can be usde for buttons that on shift should write not capitalized letter but another char
+  - k(v1, v2) can be usde for buttons that on shift should write not capitalized letter but another char

 ```typescript